AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-a-sandbox.md

 ## Overview

-The sandbox feature of Adobe Experience Platform allows you to isolate data and configurations into virtual environments.
+The sandbox feature of Adobe Experience Platform allows you to isolate data into virtual environments.
 Experience Platform has two types of sandboxes, a single production and multiple non-production (or development) sandboxes.
 Non-production sandboxes allow you to test features, run experiments, and make custom configurations without impacting your production sandbox.
 In this exercise, you will create a non-production sandbox so that you can complete the rest of the tutorial without impacting your production environment.

 Non-production sandboxes have a reset feature that removes all customer-created resources from the sandbox.
 After you are done with this tutorial, you can safely delete the sandbox, if you wish.